ChristianSiegert/go-password-generator/README.md

 go-password-generator
 =====================

 This program can be used to generate passwords.
-By default it generates three passwords with a length of 10 characters each, drawing from lower-case and upper-case characters, as well as numbers.
+By default it generates ten passwords with a length of 20 characters each, drawing from lower-case and upper-case characters, as well as numbers.

 You can choose what character sets to use.
 You can also provide a custom set of characters.
 The length and number of passwords can be set, too.